BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 All fury-filled and reckless,
 Medes rushed the Spartan spear,
-They  broke like surf on cliff-face,
+Yet broke like surf on cliff-face;
 The phalanx found no peer.

 Cold to the dreadful carnage,